-PHILADELPHIA, PA - Streets Commissioner David J. Perri announced today the Residential Christmas Tree Recycling Program will run from Monday, January 4 through Saturday, January 16.
-The 27-year old program was developed by the Streets Department's Sanitation Division to provide citizens with an environmentally beneficial alternative for the disposal of used trees.
+PHILADELPHIA - Acting Streets Commissioner Michael A. Carroll announced today the Residential Christmas Tree Recycling Program will run from Monday, January 2 through Saturday, January 14.
+The 28-year old program, developed by the Streets Department's Sanitation Division, provides citizens with an environmentally beneficial alternative for the disposal of used trees.

-Citizens who wish to drop off their trees to be recycled may take them to the Streets Department Sanitation Convenience Centers which are open 8:00 am to 6:00 pm from Monday through Saturday and located at:
+Citizens who wish to drop off their trees to be recycled may take them to the Streets Department Sanitation Convenience Centers open 8:00 am to 6:00 pm from Monday through Saturday.
+Locations are:

-There will also be 23 designated locations to drop off Christmas trees throughout the city on Saturday, January 9 and January 16 from 9am to 3pm.
-To find the location nearest to you, please visit http://www.philadelphiastreets.com/holiday/2016-christmas-tree-recycling-program.
+There will also be 23 designated locations to drop off Christmas trees throughout the city on Saturdays, January 7 and January 14 from 9am to 3pm.
+To find the location nearest to you, please visit http://www.philadelphiastreets.com/holiday .

 In addition to recycling trees, residents may follow these tips to re-use their trees:

 Small pine limbs and needles are good winter mulch material for sensitive plants.

 Trees should not be burned in a fireplace.
 The sap from the tree creates foul odors and can coat the chimney with creosote which can cause a fire.